weita0/weita0.github.io/README.md

-# Hello, world!
+# Salute and Self-introduction

-- This is my first blog.
+- This is my own blog.
 And my name is weitao.

-- I'm from Nanchang University.
+Nice to meet you.

+- I work and live in Shanghai.

 - Radiohead is my favorite rock band.

+- I also love movies.